 Mark Folse: Us seems a perfect statement of the experience of reading a book of poetry.
 I took it to be the reader (and the author).

-Mark, I just read your comment from 5:47.
-Thank you, Sir!
+Mark, I just read your comment.
+Thank you, sir!

 Sean Singer: Well, “Savior Machine” should be required reading for anyone thinking of going back to psychotherapy.

 Brian: Why do you resist the word spiritual, Tracy?
 I’m an atheist myself, but i feel like you’re talking about something that’s a bit more universal than a personal god.

 Mark Folse: Strange that a set of friends were batting around a video about Somalia, pollution, and piracy this afternoon (and I confess I scanned your poem of to Scribd to share it with them), and they all thought it was wonderful, and they’re not as a bunch poetry people.